Oia Greece Travel Guide

 Another dish highlighting the island's unique produce.

-Prepared in various ways, often grilled, fried, or in a saganaki dish.
+Prepared in various ways, often grilled, fried, or inside a saganaki dish.
 Santorini's white eggplant has a pleasanter, less bitter taste than purple varieties.

 Taste this unique local vegetable.